 Global trade and travel provide the most common pathways for invasive pests, including PPM.
 Small, cryptic PPM eggs can be difficult to notice and could be transported unintentionally on host material intended for planting.

 If introduced, this moth could spread unnoticed to new areas.
-PPM, as well as other invasive plant pests, can easily be transported to new areas on infested plants and firewood.
+PPM, as well as other invasive plant pests, can easily be transported to new areas on infested plants and plant parts.
 Once introduced to a new area, the adults' strong alility to fly allows them to spread rapidly.

-The moth’s main hosts are pines, but larvae have been known to feed on nearby cedar and larch trees when PPM populations are high.
+The moth’s main hosts are pines (Pinus spp.), but larvae have been known to feed on nearby cedar (Cedrus spp.*) and larch (Larix spp.) trees when PPM populations are high.
 Despite their range of food sources, PPM are only known to complete their life cycle and produce adults on pine and cedar trees.

-Monitor pines for conspicuous, white or orange-brown nests located on trunks or the undersides of branches.
-White silk nests may be the size of a tennis ball or larger and turn orange-brown over time, sometimes dislodging from the tree.
-If you find something that resembles an PPM nest, do NOT touch it!
+Monitor pines for conspicuous, white or orange-brown nests located among branches.
+White silk nests may be the size of a tennis ball or larger and turn orange-brown over time.
+If you find something that resembles a PPM nest, do NOT touch it!
 Nests are made of poisonous hairs just like the larvae.